top of page

 Best for: Coffee tables, dining tables

-Finish options: Matt - High Gloss
+Finish options: Matt, Satin, Gloss

 Red Gum

 River Red Gum as it’s best known, is a part of the eucalyptus family and is an iconic Australian timber.
 The trees can be found along river banks, waterways and flood plains so it’s very likely you’ve come across this gum.
-This highly durable timber is used for heavy construction, such as flooring and railway sleepers, but it’s beauty and distinctive red colouring can be showcased best in furniture.
+This highly durable timber is used for heavy construction, such as flooring and railway sleepers, but its beauty and distinctive red colouring can be showcased best in furniture.

 Origin: Australia